Our world class, interactive tools are fully open source and provide you with essential data and insights into your water use.

 It assists companies, governments, NGOs, investors, consultants, researchers and others to calculate and map the water footprint, assess its sustainability and identify strategic actions to improve the sustainability, efficiency and equitability of water use.

-The Water Footprint Assessment (WFA) tool is being developed by the Water Footprint Network, in collaboration with the University of Twente.
-Bringing together the internationally recognized Global Water Footprint Standard and the most comprehensive, global water footprint database – WaterStat – as well as user-provided data, the Water Footprint Assessment tool allows you to complete either a geographic or production assessment and provides results based on sound methods and best available data.
+The Water Footprint Assessment Tool is being developed by the Water Footprint Network, in collaboration with the University of Twente.
+Bringing together the internationally recognized Global Water Footprint Standard and the most comprehensive, global water footprint database – WaterStat – as well as user-provided data, the Water Footprint Assessment Tool allows you to complete either a geographic or production assessment and provides results based on sound methods and best available data.

 The geographic assessment allows you to:

 The Water Footprint Assessment Tool is in continuous development as research is completed and new data are available and to better serve the full range of users who can benefit from the tool.
 We hugely appreciate your feedback on the tool.
 Contact us here.